 Snow on the mountain is native to the Great Plains states in North America.
 Be aware that it can self-sow freely, though, to the point of being considered weedy in some areas.
 Also, keep in mind that its stems and leaves of this plant contain a sap that may be irritating to skin or harmful if ingested (just as other euphorbias do), so do not grow it where people are pets are likely to come in direct contact with the plants.
 On the plus side, deer and rabbits are unlikely to nibble on the foliage!

-Collected in September and October 2020.
+Collected in September 2023.
 At least 20 seeds.
 Unknown ecotype.
 Shipping to US addresses only.